SkafteNicki/dtu_mlops/s2_organisation_and_version_control/dvc.md

 That's all for today.
 With the combined power of `git` and `dvc` we should be able to version control everything in our development pipeline such that no changes are lost (assuming we commit regularly).
-It should be noted that `dvc` offers more than just data version control, so if you want to deep dive into `dvc` we recommend their [pipeline](https://dvc.org/doc/user-guide/project-structure/pipelines-files) feature and how this can be used to setup version controlled [experiments](https://dvc.org/doc/command-reference/exp).
+It should be noted that `dvc` offers more than just data version control, so if you want to deep dive into `dvc` we recommend their [pipeline](https://dvc.org/doc/user-guide/project-structure/pipelines-files) feature and how this can be used to set up version-controlled [experiments](https://dvc.org/doc/command-reference/exp).
 Note that we are going to revisit `dvc` later for a more permanent (and large-scale) storage solution.